 DISNEY 101: Walt Disney World Theme Parks

-In this installment, we will provide an overview of the main reason why people come to Walt Disney World: the theme parks!
+In this installment, we’ll cover the main reason people come to Walt Disney World in the first place: the theme parks.

-To paraphrase the great LeBron James, Walt Disney World consists of not one… not two… not three… but FOUR unique theme parks!
-They are, in no particular order:
+To paraphrase the great LeBron James, Walt Disney World consists of not one… not two… not three… but FOUR unique theme parks:

 • Magic Kingdom